 Submissions have been considered in the assessment of the application and the issues raised do not preclude approval and where applicable.
 Internal referrals are satisfactory subject to conditions.
+The recommendations of the WLPP of 1 December 2020 have been adequately addressed.
+It is considered that the proposed development is unlikely to result in adverse impacts on the character or amenity of the surrounding area, environment and adjoining development.
 The proposal is considered acceptable regarding the likely impacts and is considered supportable in its current form.